spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/05-add-aws-accounts.md

 <Tabs.TabPane tab="Using the Access Credentials Method" key="Using the Access Credentials Method">

-To add an AWS cloud account using static access credentials follow the steps below:
+To add an AWS cloud account using static access credentials follow these steps:

 ## Prerequisites